GreptimeTeam/docs/docs/v0.7/en/user-guide/migrate-to-greptimedb/migrate-from-influxdb.md

 ### Client libraries

-Writing data to GreptimeDB is straightforward when using InfluxDB client libraries.
+Writing data to GreptimeDB is a straightforward process when using InfluxDB client libraries.
-All you need to do is include the URL and authentication details in the client configuration.
+Simply include the URL and authentication details in the client configuration.

 For example: